castle-games/castle-games/README.md

 explore, probably like yourself.
 Anyways...
 You probably want to just try this thing out.
 So let's do that!

-## Serve a portal

-Ghost can enter portals to show you things.

-By default ghost enters the portal at 'http://0.0.0.0:8000/main.lua'.
-There's an example portal at './home' -- just go in there and run `python -m SimpleHTTPServer` to serve it.
-You can serve portals however you want, it's just HTTP(S).

 ## Run Ghost

 ### macOS